NUStreaming/CMSD-DASH/readme.md

 ### dash.js Client

-- Official dash.js reference player integrated with CMCD support (dash.js v3.1.3) and customized with CMSD support
+- Official dash.js reference player integrated with CMCD support (dash.js v3.1.3 / v4.2.1) and customized with additional CMSD support as required in the paper
 <!-- - Refer to `dash.js/samples/advanced/cmcd.html` for the offical CMCD-enabled sample player (basic sample) -->
-- Refer to `dash.js/samples/cmsd-dash/index.html` for our setup's dash.js client (we added CMSD support, metrics collection and other supplementary features for our setup)
+- Refer to `dash.js/samples/cmsd-dash/index.html` and customized `src` files (`src/streaming/net/HTTPLoader.js`, `src/streaming/rules/ThroughputHistory.js`) for our setup's dash.js client (we added CMSD support, metrics collection and other supplementary features for our setup)

 ### Automated Testing with Puppeteer and Scripts